 THE CAMPAIGN AND BATTLE

-Manuel marshaled his forces at Lopadion the great fortress in the Opsikion Theme of northwestern Anatolia built by his father, John II.
+Manuel marshaled his forces at Lopadion, the great fortress in the Opsikion Theme of northwestern Anatolia built by his father, John II.
 This was the headquarters and main base of the Anatolian tagma and the mustering place for expeditions by the Komnenoi emperors against the Seljuks of Rum.
 The site was well watered by the Rhyndacus River and near-by Lake Apolloniatis.
 As his army set out, Manuel’s column stretched some 10 miles.
 A diversionary force under the emperor’s nephew, Andronikos Vatatzes, was sent east to drive the Turks out of the northern Anatolian hills around Amasia in Pontia, while he led the main force in person to the campaigns main objective, Iconium.
 (The composition of this secondary force is unknown.
 But as there is no mention in the accounts of the coming battle of the Hungarian and Cuman allies, these were likely attached to Vatatzes’ diversionary force.)

 Light Turkish cavalry harassed the column as it moved ever closer to its objective, setting afire the grass and poisoning the wells ahead of the Byzantine line of march.
 There would be little forage for the Emperor’s horses or clean water for the army to drink.
 By the time they arrived at the ruined fortress of Myriocephalon, at the foot of the Tzivritze pass, through which the route to Iconium passed, the Byzantine forces were “grievously afflicted by a disease of the bowels which utterly ravaged the army”.

 According to the historian Niketas Choniates, the Emperor was advised by the “old soldiers” of his army to accept the Sultan’s proposals, rather than risk all in battle.
-But the Emperor instead heeded the counsel of his relatives and in-laws who “had never heard the sound of the war trumpet” and were eager for the fight.
+But the Emperor heeded instead the counsel of his hot-headed younger relatives and in-laws who “had never heard the sound of the war trumpet” and were eager for the fight.
 The envoys were dismissed, Manuel saying he would only continue discussions once he had taken Iconium.
-The bellicosity of the emperor’s relatives aside, returning to status quo ante bellum made little sense.
+The bellicosity of the emperor’s relatives aside returning to status quo ante bellum made little sense.
 The expense of such a grand campaign could only now be justified by victory.

-While negotiations were still underway, the Sultan’s army prepared for battle.
+While negotiations were still underway the Sultan’s army prepared for battle.
 Before the Emperor’s army lay the pass of Tzivritze.
 High bluffs and jutting cliffs overlooked the road as it cut through the high hills, a narrow defile that was a perfect place for an ambush.

 “This place is a far-stretching defile with mountain passes that descend gently the steep northern slope to the hills below, opening up into broad ravines and then dropping down on the other side to jutting rocks and precipitous, beetling cliffs.”